-This curry powder is primarily made up of turmeric, cumin, coriander, and fenugreek, with some warm and spicy background notes.
-While this blend works really well raw, tempering it in some oil or dry roasting it in a pan for 1 minute will deepen its flavor.
+This yellow curry powder recipe is primarily made up of turmeric, cumin, coriander, and fenugreek, with some warm and spicy background notes.
+This blend works well raw, but tempering in oil or roasting in a pan for 1 minute deepens its flavor.
 You can use this blend in a number of different dishes—check out the archives for a full list, but here are a few of my favorites:

 - amba slaw

 - easiest chicken biryani

 - red lentil soup

 - sheet pan kirtopie | sheet pan potato curry

 Feel free to follow along with the recipe at the end of this post, or use this video if you’re more of a visual person:

 History of curry powder

 You’ll find yellow curry powder in a lot of Assyrian and Iraqi dishes.
 It’s become an important part of our cuisine in recent centuries, and it’s in everything from biryani to amba to masgouf.
 And it feels essential to the food that makes me think of home cooking.
 So many family recipes begin with a spoonful or two of Madras curry powder.
 But it’s important to note that the whole idea of curry actually has a history of colonialism and a connection to our shared experience with the Indian subcontinent (check out articles by Sucharita Kanjilal, Naben Ruthnum, and Little Global Chefs for more information and context).
 And while it’s not strictly an “authentic” Middle Eastern ingredient (nor an authentic Indian one), it’s certainly become a part of Iraqi and Assyrian cuisines.